HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 The introduction of Core Web Vitals, along with the advancements in performance data visibility, has generated a focus on web performance across the web, and we hope these insights will help us all get a better understanding of the current state of the web, ultimately making the web a better place.

-CMSs are doing great work, and have a huge opportunity to further improve user experiences on the web at scale, by striving to enhance their infrastructure, experiment and integrate with new standards as they evolve, and follow best practices.
+CMSs are doing great work and have a huge opportunity to further improve user experiences on the web at scale, by striving to enhance their infrastructure, experiment and integrate with new standards as they evolve, and follow best practices.

 On the other hand, Core Web Vitals still have some progress and evolving to do.

 We mentioned the thoughts towards a <a hreflang="en" href="https://web.dev/responsiveness/">better responsiveness metric</a> above.
-In addition, navigations between pages in a site should be better tracked, and take into account the difference between <a hreflang="en" href="https://web.dev/vitals-spa-faq">Single-Page Applications (SPAs) and Multi-Page Applications (MPAs)</a> architectures.
+In addition, navigations between pages in a site should be better tracked and take into account the difference between <a hreflang="en" href="https://web.dev/vitals-spa-faq">Single-Page Applications (SPAs) and Multi-Page Applications (MPAs)</a> architectures.

 Let's continue pushing forward.